cta-source/nrsc-am-cochannel-simulator/README.md

 The software also generates graphics, showing the close-in RF spectra, the interferer (fading) amplitudes, the interferer (fading) phases, and the receiver AGC for both synchronous and nonsynchronous operation.

+The National Radio Systems Committee (NRSC) gratefully acknowledges the work of the author, David L. Hershberger.
+The National Radio Systems Committee (NRSC, https://nrscstandards.org) is the AM/FM technical standards body for North America.
+NRSC is jointly sponsored by the National Association of Broadcasters (NAB) and the Consumer Technology Association (CTA).
+Its purpose is to study and make recommendations for technical standards that relate to radio broadcasting and the reception of radio broadcast signals.